 Anyway, I digress – the purpose of this article is to understand whether the Scottish deerhound can swim or whether you need to observe extreme caution when around a body of water.

-Can Scottish deerhounds swim?
-Although the Scottish deerhound can swim, because of its low body-fat ratio it isn’t very buoyant.
+The Scottish deerhound is able to swim but because of its low body-fat ratio, it isn’t very buoyant.
 This means that unless it keeps swimming there is a good chance it will sink.

 The Size of the Scottish Deerhound

 Well, the size of the Scottish deerhound was always going to be a factor in this, right?
 Not that it is necessarily a direct reason for any problems the deerhound might have – I mean, an aircraft carrier can float, so why would a deerhound have a problem?